heartlock/harmonystack/README.md

 ## How to run it

-Notes: You need a working SDN and Kubernetes before deploying HarmonyStack.
+Notes: You need a working OpenDaylight and Kubernetes before deploying HarmonyStack.

 ```